 What is FIDO2 used for?

-FIDO2 enables us to use the biometrics that we have stored on our computer or mobile device (fingerprint reader, Touch ID, FACE ID, an external token, etc.) to access any website or application.
+Defining what is FIDO2 used for is easy since it enables us to use the biometrics that we have stored on our computer or mobile device (fingerprint reader, Touch ID, FACE ID, an external token, etc.) to access any website or application.

 Authentication would be done locally, on a previously registered device, using biometrics as the second factor of a two-factor authentication process.
 In short, it would make the user’s life easier because they do not have to memorise their username and password.